101-Coconsulting/TC3005B.501/CONTRIBUTING.md

 ### 4.2.3.
 Semantic Versioning

-Any release implies a new software version, and it **must** utilize semantic versioning (semver), which has the format `MAJOR.MINOR.PATCH`.
+Any release implies a new software version, and it **must** utilize semantic versioning (SemVer), which has the format `MAJOR.MINOR.PATCH`.
 And the new version of any release is determined by the highest order of change introduced.
 So a release that introduces `MINOR` and `PATCH` changes, should be considered a new `MINOR` version.
 And the `MAJOR`, `MINOR` and `PATCH` are determined by the types of commits the release introduces.

 - `MAJOR` to any commit type with `!` and `BREAKING CHANGES` footer.
 - `MINOR` to any `feat` commit type.
 - `PATCH` to any `fix` commit type.

-Due to the project's development being comprised as mostly it being in a pre-release state, with the final project objective being a `1.0.0` version, all versions prior to the finish of the project should be considered `0.x.z`, starting with `0.1.0`.
+Due to the project's development being comprised as mostly it being in a prerelease state, with the final project objective being a `1.0.0` version, all versions prior to the finish of the project should be considered `0.x.z`, starting with `0.1.0`.
 This means that `MINOR` and `PATCH` versions are the only types of versions that should be considered.
 Since `MAJOR` or `BREAKING CHANGES` apply once a stable release has been established.
-Hence any sort of Pre-Release `MAJOR` change should instead be treated as a `MINOR` change for semantic versioning.
-[Learn more](https://semver.org/)
+Hence any sort of prerelease `MAJOR` change should instead be treated as a `MINOR` change for semantic versioning.
+[Learn more](https://SemVer.org/)

 [Back to top &#x21e7;](#contribution-guidelines)